 On the school website we have 'Privacy Notices' that explain how data is collected and used.
 It is important to read those notices as it explains how data is used in detail.
-Please see our dedicated GDPR webpage for more information.
+Please see the following link for access: GDPR - Cavendish Close Infant and Nursery School (cavclosei.derby.sch.uk)